By Political Consultant Jay Townsend

 I loved Robert Kennedy.
 My elder cousins who had spent summers working on the farm were in Vietnam and Bobby talked about bringing them home.
 Greed and selfishness were absent from his appeal, and a lot of other Hoosiers must have seen the altruism that I did.
 On May 7, Kennedy won the Indiana primary, the only Kennedy who has ever won an election in Indiana.

 On June 5, my mother came to my bedroom in the early morning darkness and sat on the edge of the bed.
 Sensing a presence in the room, I opened my eyes and gazed into the face of a woman whose expression suggested some bad news.
 “Jay,” she said softly, “Robert Kennedy was shot last night in California.
 Things are not good and the doctors don’t think he’s going to live.”
 I turned my head, refusing to let her see me cry.

-During the funeral I took my portable radio to the top of the haymow in the barn so that I could get a signal strong enough to hear the service at St. Patrick’s Cathedral—”a good and decent man who saw wrong and tried to right it, saw suffering and tried to heal it, saw war and tried to stop it.”
+During the funeral I took my portable radio to the top of the haymow so that I could get a signal strong enough to hear the service at St. Patrick’s Cathedral—”a good and decent man who saw wrong and tried to right it, saw suffering and tried to heal it, saw war and tried to stop it.”

 In my 30 years as a political consultant, I’ve never had a client like Robert Kennedy.
 I’ve not seen a man like him since, nor has anyone else.